As anyone who keeps ducks or feeds them at a local pond knows, they will eat almost anything! But should ducks eat popcorn?

 Whilst it is a lovely thought to share your favorite snack with the animals you love, in this case, you would be doing more harm than good.

-In short, corn, once it has been popped into popcorn, is a definite NO for ducks.
+In short, corn, once it has been popped into popcorn, is a definite no for ducks.

 For more information on other birds and their popcorn eating: